siahsang/red-utils/README.md

 ## Caveats ##
 There are some caveats that you should be aware of:

-1. I assume clocks are synchronized between different nodes
+1. I assume clocks are synchronized between different nodes.
-2. I assume there aren't any long thread pause or process pause after getting lock but before using it
+2. I assume there aren't any long thread pause or process pause after getting lock but before using it.
-3. To achieve strong consistency you should enable the option fsync=always on every Redis instance
+3. To achieve strong consistency you should enable the option fsync=always on every Redis instance.
-4. In current implementation locks is not fair; for example, a client may wait a long time to get the lock and at the same time another client get the lock immediately
+4. In current implementation, locks is not fair; for example, a client may wait a long time to get the lock and at the same time another client get the lock immediately.

+### Dependencies ###
+- Jedis
+- slf4j